shwetagupta26/nyc-airbnb-data-analysis/README.md

 * Using Ensemble method the accuracy was further improved to 54%.

-* By Binning the price into low, medium and High and
+* By Binning the price into low, medium and High groups improved the model accuracy to 70%.

 ## Model Comparison